ethereum/ethereum-org-website/src/content/about/community-lead/index.md

 - Track record of building communities: you ran a Discord, you were a moderator on Reddit, you ran a Meetup, managed an open source project etc.
 - You're passionate about the the crypto/blockchain/Ethereum space and have a readiness to learn, understand, and explain new technologies
-- Strong social media skills: Twitter, Discord, Telegram, Github, Reddit.
+- Strong social media skills: Twitter, Discord, Telegram, GitHub, Reddit.
 Familiarity with Crowdin, Slack and Zapier integrations are a plus but not necessary
 - Excellent English writing and communication skills, with strong interpersonal skills and attention to detail
 - Experience in an agile work environment as well as remote/asynchronous work
 - Experience on collaborative teams, balancing and soliciting input from multiple internal and external stakeholders